emerge-ehri/fhir-specification/docs/source/design.rst

 FHIR Mapping
 ----------------

+The development of the eMERGE FHIR Specification consisted of the following steps -

+- Identify data elements using existing results from a comprehensive set of eMERGE reporting use cases.
+Here, the scope of this effort was confined to the Standard Reporting use cases and result delivery, while including provisions for future expansion.
+- Map eMERGE report elements and structures both semantically and structurally to GR IG resources and profiles; perform an analysis, identify issues that required further resolution, and propose resolutions.
+- Harmonize and document finalized decisions informed by
+	- Harmonizing changes with GR IG
+	- Documenting resolutions requiring custom profiles & extensions
+	- Feedback from BCM-HGSC lab pilot development.

 TODO <discuss the process for mapping CG IG profiles and FHIR resources to elements.>
           <and mention the decision to follow the Genomics Reporting IG vs starting from scratch>